Frequently Asked Questions

 - Has achieved English and maths at the appropriate level

 - Has achieved all other requirements stated in the assessment plan

 As an end-point assessment organisation we will require the employer and provider to confirm readiness in writing, via a standard template that we issue.

 This depends on the Assessment plan but is it unlikely due to the specialist skills the technical expert assessors will require for each end-point assessment activity.

 Details of the requirements for end-point assessment can be found on our website and in the published assessment plans.
 Just like in the delivery of a qualification and its examination, we do not publish the end-point assessment tests.
 Where a trade test is required these will be made available to the approved independent technical experts for the delivery of end-point assessment activity.
 We will notify the employer and training provider of any specific requirements to deliver the end-point assessment tests, for example; equipment, etc.

 The assessment plan details the grading criteria for a portfolio, which can be used as the guide to its contents.
 For example, in gas engineering, the portfolio would be expected to demonstrate the application of knowledge and skills to undertake diagnostic, fault funding and repair and so on.
 As an end-point assessment organisation we will provide a portfolio summative assessment document for approved technical experts to use, to enable them to produce a preliminary grade recommendation.

 There are no requirements to provide mock knowledge assessments in the apprenticeships we deliver end-point assessment for.
-All the knowledge question banks are being designed by employers to meet the needs of the standard.
+However, we will be developing example knowledge assessments during 2017 and 2018.